Details

 PART 3: PROCEDURES

-- If the recommendation for nomination is approved by the student’s major dean or associate vice president for academic affairs at the community colleges, the nomination will be submitted to the provost and senior vice president for academic affairs for approval.
+3. If the recommendation for nomination is approved by the student’s major dean or associate vice president for academic affairs at the community colleges, the nomination will be submitted to the provost and chief academic officer for approval.

-- If approved by the provost and senior vice president for academic affairs, the nomination for the award of Posthumous Honorary Degree will be submitted to the Board of Regents for consideration.
+4. If approved by the provost and chief academic officer, the nomination for the award of Posthumous Honorary Degree will be submitted to the Board of Regents for consideration.

-- Upon approval of the Board of Regents, the Honorary Degree may be awarded, either during the commencement ceremony, at a special ceremony or at another appropriate time approved by the provost and senior vice president for academic affairs, .
+5. Upon approval of the Board of Regents, the Honorary Degree may be awarded, either during the commencement ceremony, at a special ceremony or at another appropriate time approved by the provost and chief academic officer.
 Any certificate or documentation of the award should clearly indicate the honorary nature of the degree.